linzmacd/UFOs/README.md

 ## Results

-Users can enter specific search criteria in one or more boxes and the table will update with entries that match.
+Users can enter specific search criteria in one or more boxes and the table will update showing only entries that match.

-In the example below, the data has been filtered to only show UFO sightings in California that were triangular in shape from January 1, 2010.
+In the example below, the data has been filtered to show triangular UFO sightings in California on January 1, 2010.

 ![filter.png](filter.png)